cobilab/eagle/README.md

 make
 ```

-External dependencies to download the data can be installed with conda, using
+External dependencies to download and align the data can be installed with conda, using
 ```
 conda install -c bioconda tabix --yes conda install -c bioconda bowtie2 --yes